Policy Statement on Hazing

 - Any activity which degrades, humiliates, or intimidates a new member.

-Category Two: These actions are may result in a minimum disciplinary response of conduct probation with additional conditions or alternative requirements, including suspension from pledging or from active club/organization membership for a specified period.
+Category Two: These actions may result in a minimum disciplinary response of conduct probation with additional conditions or alternative requirements, including suspension from pledging or from active club/organization membership for a specified period.
 An entire club/organization may be placed on probation and have its current pledge period terminated.
 These include, but are not limited to, the following:

 - Any blindfolding of prospective members creating an environment which endangers prospective members through restricting their senses.